-9. At this stage judicial office holders will have regard to the principles of the the inclusion of personal information (such as addresses, bank accounts and telephone numbers etc.) is relevant to the decision or necessary for the purposes of pronouncing judgment.
+9. At this stage judicial office holders will have regard to the principles of the Data Protection Act 1998.
+In particular, they should ask themselves whether the inclusion of personal information (such as addresses, bank accounts and telephone numbers etc.) is relevant to the decision or necessary for the purposes of pronouncing judgment.